RHartung-ND/Data-Science-Project/README.md

 ## The different machine learning models

-To run one of the various machine learning models, open the corresponding notebook and run every single cell. (note: tensorflow isn't included in the requirements file, so if you want to run the neural network model you will have to download it manually from [this link](https://www.tensorflow.org/install/pip))
+To run one of the various machine learning models, open the corresponding notebook and run every single cell.

 | File                        | Model                                                   | Accuracy |
 |----------------------------|----------------------------------------------------------|----------|